bl0705415/trialon-bernard/README.md

 - Upload a protocol PDF → GPT extracts 50 fields → missing fields prompted one at a time
 - Review all extracted fields, then navigate to Documents
 - **Send to Legal** and **Send to CRO** buttons push the study to the respective reviewer
-- Click **View** on any document PDF to generate it (uses `@react-pdf/renderer`) and upload to Supabase Storage — **PDFs are only generated when the RC clicks View for the first time**
+- Click **View** on any document PDF to generate it (uses `@react-pdf/renderer`) and upload to Supabase Storage — **CRUCIAL: PDFs are only generated when the RC clicks View for the first time**
-- Archive studies (soft delete — hidden from UI but kept in Supabase)
+- Delete studies (soft delete — hidden from UI but kept in Supabase)

 ### 2. Legal Reviewer
 - Only sees studies where RC has clicked "Send to Legal"
-- Sees **Contract Sections (CTA) only** — can approve or flag each section
 - Can view/download generated PDFs via "View PDFs →" button (only available after RC has clicked View)
 - Status updates (approved/flagged) are saved back to Supabase in real time

 ### 3. Sponsor / CRO
 - Only sees studies where RC has clicked "Send to CRO"
-- Sees **Consent Form sections (ICF) only** — can accept or counter-propose each section
-- Can view/download generated PDFs via "View PDFs →" button
+- Can view/download generated PDFs via "View PDFs →" button (only available after RC has clicked View)
 - Status updates saved to Supabase in real time

 ---